simonknudsen/articles/hpi.md

 In the chart above HPI seems to be more reactive than M3 which makes rational sense and house prices are determined by purchaser sentiment whereas M3 growth is a downstream result of a decision to borrow.

+The concept that HPI is strongly affected by money supply is not a new concept and brings to light many other related issues:

+* Expansion of the money supply is in fact wealth transfer from holders of cash to debtors, holders of hard assets, holders of equities and the government (as a debtor).
+This wealth transfer could be viewed as theft.
+* Governments use the expansion of the money supply (and the ensuing inflation) to reduce the real value of national debt.
+In the West governments are refusing to deal with debt in the traditional manner but prefer to inflate away the capital component.
+* In many countries around the world inflation is partially hidden and price rises are attributed to GDP growth.

 ## References